 The collars represent the level of performance at which maximum incentive are reached each year.
+We provide further explanation of our approach in our IAP response to action ANH.OC.A3.

 Our proposed caps and collars are based on evidence from customers about the scale of incentives they believe are appropriate and their allocation between measures.
 The caps and collars are set at the level of performance each year that results in the maximum incentive being applied (either outperformance incentive payment or underperformance penalty payment).